AlaskaAirlines/AuroDocsSite/src/content/markdown/whatIsWhat.md

 Components, like primitives, are web components, but are more complex.
 Components can be made up of multiple primitives and at times other components.
 A crucial property of a component is when two or more primitives or other components  are working in concert to complete an interaction.

-Components have a primary dependency on primitives, but may also have dependency on tokens or other components.
+Components may have a dependency on primitive components, but may also have a dependency on tokens or other components as well.

 ## Pattern